lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

-Felski, Rita.
-The Limits of Critique.
+Felski, Rita. *The Limits of Critique*.
+Chicago: U Chicago, 2015.
+Print.

-Gamer, Michael.
-Romanticism and the Gothic: Genre, Reception, and Canon Formation.
+Gamer, Michael. *Romanticism and the Gothic: Genre, Reception, and Canon Formation*.
 Cambridge: Cambridge UP, 2000.
 Print.

 Lahti, Leo, Niko Ilomäki, and Mikko Tolonen.
-“A Quantitative Study of History in the English Short-Title Catalogue (ESTC), 1470-1800.”
-LIBER Quarterly 25.2 (2015): 87–31.
+“A Quantitative Study of History in the English Short-Title Catalogue (ESTC), 1470-1800.” *LIBER Quarterly* 25.2 (2015): 87–31.
 Web.

 Marcus, Sharon, Heather Love, and Stephen Best.
-“Building a Better Description.”
+“Building a Better Description.” *Representations* 135.1 (Summer 2016): 2-21.
+Web.

-Moretti, Franco.
-Distant Reading.
+Moretti, Franco. *Distant Reading*.
 London: Verso, 2013.
 Print.

 Samuels, Lisa and Jerome McGann.
-“Deformance and Interpretation.”
-New Literary History 30.1 (Winter 1999): 25-56.
+“Deformance and Interpretation.” *New Literary History* 30.1 (Winter 1999): 25-56.
 JSTOR.
 Web.
 24 Feb.
 2014.

 Sedgewick, Eve.
-“Paranoid Reading and Reparative Reading, or, You’re So Paranoid, You Probably Think This Essay Is About You.”
+“Paranoid Reading and Reparative Reading, or, You’re So Paranoid, You Probably Think This Essay Is About You.” *Touching Feeling*.
+Durham, NC: Duke UP, 2003.
+Print.

-Zwicker, Steven N. “Is There Such a Thing as Restoration Literature?”
-Huntington Library Quarterly 69.3 (2006): 425–450.
+Zwicker, Steven N. “Is There Such a Thing as Restoration Literature?” *Huntington Library Quarterly* 69.3 (2006): 425–450.
 Web.